 Such is the current life for McGrail and others in the retail bankruptcy and restructuring fields.
-In talking to a host of experts, one thing is abundantly clear: A thunderstorm of bankruptcies in retail are about to rain down on Wall Street thanks to the aftershock of the coronavirus.
+In talking to a host of experts, one thing is abundantly clear: more retail bankruptcies are very likely over the next twelve months.

-While GNC’s bankruptcy is a headline maker, the fact is we haven’t seen a strong uptick in bankruptcies just yet for several reasons, experts explain.
+And while bankruptcies from Stein Mart, Lord & Taylor, RTW Retailwinds, Ascena and Brooks Brothers are headline makers, the fact is we haven’t seen a stronger uptick in bankruptcies just yet for several reasons.

 And lastly, one of the benefits of a retailer filing for bankruptcy is to raise cash for creditors by holding store closing sales.
 That couldn’t happen with state mandated store closings.

-Most of the experts Yahoo Finance chatted up expect some degree of chaos to ensue as retailers reopen their stores this summer.
-It’s already unfolding by the looks of things.
+Most experts expect some degree of chaos to ensue even as retailers reopen their stores.

-Thousands of stores across the country right now are sitting on badly aged inventory inside of their closed — or reopened — stores (see photo above).
-That dust-collecting stuff will have to be sold at fire-sale prices — the problem is that everyone in retail will be doing the same exact thing this summer, leaving retailers to earn a horrific return on that inventory investment.
+Thousands of stores across the country right now are still sitting on badly aged inventory inside of their closed — or reopened — stores.
+That dust-collecting stuff is being sold at fire-sale prices — the problem is that everyone in retail is doing the same exact thing, leaving retailers to earn a horrific return on that inventory investment.

 Then there is the general uncertainty on how people will view going back to the mall in the new normal of social distancing.
 That fog of war is poised to persist well beyond the coming holiday season.

-“We are in a retail tsunami,” Kollender says.
+“We are in a retail tsunami,” Kollender said.